-Christian Internal Family Systems (IFS) Therapy with Julie includes using some of the principles and techniques from Theophostic Prayer and the Immanuel Approach.
-Sometimes faith-based therapy includes a specific focus of what she calls IFS Informed Spiritual Direction where clients come to the process with the intention to focus on:
+The Christian approach Internal Family Systems (IFS) Therapy with Julie includes using some of the principles and techniques from Theophostic Prayer and the Immanuel Approach.
+Sometimes faith-based therapy includes a specific focus of what Julie calls IFS Informed Spiritual Direction/Soul Care where clients come to the process with the intention to:

-- identifying aspects of their personality that get in the way of their relationship and connection with God/Jesus
+- identify aspects of their personality that get in the way of their relationship and connection with God/Jesus

-- learning how to identify parts of themselves in various spiritual disciplines such as reading the Bible, the Examen, Meditating on the Scriptures through Lectio Divina, or having a hard time participating in a church community
+- learn how to identify parts of themselves that show up in various spiritual practices such as reading the Bible, the Examen, Meditating on the Scriptures through Lectio Divina, the Jesus Prayer, etc.

-- needing help with facilitating a relationship with parts of them that are afraid of God/Jesus or have a hard time trusting Him and reconciling them to God
+- receive guidance with the parts of themselves that are afraid of God/Jesus or have a hard time trusting Him.

 There is nothing new under the sun when it comes to our human condition of experiencing inner conflict.
 Even in ancient times, we see a demonstration of this inner opposition or polarization when St. Paul in the book of Romans writes about not wanting to do things that he finds himself doing and wanting to do things that he can’t seem to accomplish.
 The Internal Family Systems model (IFS) is a tool that is used to help ease this inner tension with results of mental clarity and calmness, allowing clients to make confident choices on a path to peace.